 Gum/Periodontal Disease

-The two most common periodontal diseases are:
+The four most common periodontal diseases are:

-Periodontitis – inflammation affecting the bone and tissues of the teeth.
+•Periodontitis – inflammation affecting the bone and tissues of the teeth

 Gingivitis